JDataAN/Python-Api-Challenge/README.md

 # Python-Api-Challenge

 Have you ever wondered how the weather changes as you travel the globe?
-Or dreamed of the perfect vacation getaway with ideal weather conditions?This repository contains Python code to analyze weather data and plan a vacation based on weather preferences.
+Or dreamed of the perfect vacation getaway with ideal weather conditions?
+This repository contains Python code to analyze weather data and plan a vacation based on weather preferences.

 Part 1: "WeatherPy"